BFI Film Academy – specialist residential programme

 The BFI Film Academy scheme is providing opportunities for talented and committed young people between the ages of 16–19 to develop new skills and build a career in the film industry, no matter where they live or what their background.

-If you would like more information on course fees or have any questions, please download the FAQ below or email Filmacademy@bfi.org.uk.
+For more information please download the FAQ below or email firstname.lastname@example.org

 In order to apply for any BFI Film Academy course, you must:

 - be aged 16-19 years old on the first day of the course.

 - not be attending university at the time of the course.

 - have a passion or talent for filmmaking and an ambition to work in the film industry.

 - be able to commit to the duration of the course.

 - If you have already attended a BFI Film Academy Network course, you are still eligible to apply.
 Unfortunately if you have previously attended a BFI Film Academy residential course, you are not able to apply.